Nissan launches China-focused electric car

-GUANGZHOU, China (AP) — A Nissan electric sedan that is the first in a wave of dozens of planned lower-cost electric models being developed by global auto brands for China has rolled off an assembly line.
+GUANGZHOU, China (AP) — Nissan’s first electric sedan designed for China began production Monday at the start of a wave of dozens of planned lower-cost electrics being created by global automakers for their biggest market.

-The Sylphy Zero Emission started production Monday at a factory operated by Nissan Motor Co. and a Chinese partner, Dongfeng Motor Group.
+Manufacturers including General Motors and Volkswagen are poised this year to launch a flood of electric sedans, minivans and SUVs in China designed for local tastes and smaller budgets.
+Nissan, Tesla, GM and others sell imported electrics or electrified versions of models made by Chinese partners, but the market is dominated by low-cost local rivals including BYD Auto.

-Automakers including General Motors and Volkswagen plan to release electric models designed for China starting this year.
-The government is pressing the industry to accelerate development of the technology.
+China’s government sees electric cars as a promising industry and a way to clean up its smog choked cities.
+It has spent heavily on subsidies to Chinese producers and is shifting the burden to automakers with sales quotas and tougher fuel efficiency standards.

-Brands including Nissan, Tesla, GM and Audi sell imported electrics in China but their high price limits their appeal.
+The Sylphy Zero Emission, based on Nissan’s leaf, is being produced by Nissan Motor Co. and a Chinese partner, Dongfeng Motor group.

 Most Read Business Stories